 Mentors

-Each participating HEARs resident is matched with a mentor who shares common interests and who can serve as a guide and role model.
-Current and past mentors include:
+Participating HEARs residents are matched with mentors who share common interests and serve as career guides.
+Current mentors include:

 • Dr. Yeuen Kim